Officer says he didn't realize Floyd's life was in danger - NewsBreak

 Officer says he didn't realize Floyd's life was in danger

-Tou Thao is one of three former officers charged in federal court with violating Floyd's constitutional rights when Officer Derek Chauvin pressed his knee into Floyd's neck for 9 1/2 minutes as the 46-year-old man was handcuffed, facedown on the street.

-Under cross-examination by prosecutor LeeAnn Bell, Thao said he did not relay any of the onlookers' concerns about Floyd's well-being to the other officers.
-He said he was relying on them to care for Floyd's medical needs while he controlled the crowd and traffic and that he didn't think Chauvin's knee was pressing on Floyd's trachea.
+Under cross-examination by prosecutor LeeAnn Bell, Tou Thao said he did not relay any of the onlookers' concerns about Floyd's well-being to the other officers, and did not check his pulse after bystanders asked him to.
+He said he was relying on the other three officers at the scene to care for Floyd's medical needs while he controlled the crowd and traffic and that he didn't think Officer Derek Chauvin's knee was on Floyd's trachea.

 “It indicated that Mr. Floyd was not in cardiac arrest,” said Thao, who later testified that he didn't know there was anything seriously wrong with Floyd even as an ambulance took him away.